cryptrunner49/goargs/README.md

 ## Contributing 🤝

 We welcome contributions!
-Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to help improve ArGonaut.
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to help improve GoArgs.

 ## License 📜